opra-project/OPRA/README.md

 <img src="images/opra_attribution_sample.png" alt="OPRA attribution sample" />

 When attributing presets, it is important to credit the preset creator as well as the database itself.
-If you have the optionl make the preset creator attribution more visually prominent in these contexts.
+If possible, make the preset creator attribution more visually prominent in these contexts.
 For example:

 <img src="images/preset_attribution_sample.png" alt="Preset attribution sample" />

+### Who is Roon Labs?

+Roon Labs is the team that makes the Roon music management software.
+For more information about Roon, see https://roon.app.

 ### Why is Roon Labs doing this?